 You can spend this cash however you want to.
 Some choose to use the equity to put down another deposit on another home to help a family member.

-As a Mortgage Broker in Cardiff, we often see that Buy to Let landlords release equity to put down a deposit onto another property to expand their portfolio.
+As a Mortgage Broker in Cardiff, we often see that landlords with a buy to let in Cardiff release equity to put down a deposit onto another property to expand their portfolio.

 If you’ve built up some unsecured debt and want to incorporate it into your mortgage, this can be made possible in some cases.
 However, you will need to get in touch and speak to Mortgage Advisor in Cardiff, as debt consolidation is a ‘complex’ subject.